joereddington/todo.txt/workspace.md

 (E) Tidy garage
 (E) Fix bug in watch sleep tracking
-(E) See if you can change the pressure on the kitchen tap (E) Itterate the first words book: milk, shoe, up, suzi (E) Get out drill for hinges
+(E) See if you can change the pressure on the kitchen tap (E) Itterate the first words book: milk, shoe, up, suzi, apple (B) Follow up with Laura
+(E) Get out drill for hinges
 (C) More work on the Shazam article
 (E) Find microphone